ozwolf-software/raml-mock-server/README.md

 While it is possible for someone to generate a mock server, it is also valuable to validate your own interactions against the other service's RAML API specification.

+# Limitations

+## Security

+Currently, the validation process will only validate security specifications that use the `AUTHORIZATION` HTTP header.
+Further security enhancements will be added later.

 ## Example Usage

 ```java